openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros_Beta_Docs.rst

 -  *RileyLink* - Allows for scanning of a RileyLink device.
 The Omnipod driver cannot select more than one RileyLink device at a time.
 -  *Confirmation beeps* - provides confirmation beeps from the pod for bolus, basal, SMB, and TBR delivery and changes.

-   -  **Bolus beeps enabled\:** Enable or disable confirmation beeps when a bolus is delivered.
+   -  **Bolus beeps enabled:** Enable or disable confirmation beeps when a bolus is delivered.
-   -  **Basal beeps enabled\:** Enable or disable confirmation beeps when a new basal rate is set, active basal rate is canceled or current basal rate is changed.
+   -  **Basal beeps enabled:** Enable or disable confirmation beeps when a new basal rate is set, active basal rate is canceled or current basal rate is changed.
-   -  **SMB beeps enabled\:** Enable or disable confirmation beeps when a SMB is delivered.
+   -  **SMB beeps enabled:** Enable or disable confirmation beeps when a SMB is delivered.
    -  **TBR beeps enabled:** Enable or disable confirmation beeps when a TBR is set or canceled.
 -  *Alerts* - provides AAPS alerts and Nightscout announcements for pod expiration, shutdown, low reservoir based on the defined threshold units.